 Despite the criticism of pro-poor water service approaches, they remain popular as approaches to improve service provisioning to low-income areas.
 In our analysis, an important explanation for this is that they fit the mixed mandate that public water utilities have in developing countries: public water utilities have to satisfy both social and commercial objectives.
 On the one hand, an increasing consensus appears to exist that public water utilities should operate on the basis of cost recovery.
 Pricing policies which fail to recover costs are considered unsound as they weaken the financial viability of the utility (Kessides 2004).
 At the same time, international and national treaties and policies emphasise that access to water is a human right to underscore that it should be (made) available to all.
 In fact, most countries have committed themselves to the achievement of Goal 6 of the Sustainable Development Goals (SDGs), which states that sustainable management of water and sanitation for all is to be achieved by 2030.
 Realising this ambitious goal largely falls on water utilities.
 To be able to achieve it without compromising their financial or commercial viability, what has come to be known as ‘pro-poor services’ provides an ideal approach (WSP 2008, p.12).

 The concept of pro-poor services is very popular in the water supply and sanitation sector.
 The policy literature on the topic promotes a pro-poor services approach by emphasising how it can help improve access for poor consumers living in low-income areas.
 Unlike the MII which advocated for a standardised level of service for all, pro-poor services entail an explicit differentiation of services by distinguishing between areas and consumers on the basis of income, land tenure or ability to pay.
 This differentiation happens by adapting the technology to the abilities and needs of low-income users and by the design of specific financial and organisational arrangements.
-As the name ‘pro-poor services’ suggests that pro-poor services are presented as being, first and foremost, beneficial for the poor.
+As the name ‘pro-poor services’ suggests, pro-poor services are presented as being, first and foremost, beneficial for the poor.
 Our analysis shows that ‘pro-poor services’ are also an attractive way for water utilities to fulfil their dual objectives of ensuring commercial viability, while expanding services to the poor.
 In contrast to a ‘one-size-fit-all’ approach, pro-poor services justify and produce a differentiation which enables public water utilities to delegate some of the costs, burdens and risks of providing water to low-income areas to the inhabitants of these areas.
 It allows them to maintain credibility in the eyes of those donors and governments demanding that water services should be available to all, without compromising their financial sustainability.
 We conclude that the different dimensions of pro-poor service provisioning work out well for water utilities: the use of low-cost technologies, limiting the consumption of consumers in low-income areas, the guaranteed payment for services and the use of distinct organisational structures makes it possible for the water utility to meet social objectives, while continuing to focus most investments and efforts on serving existing ‘normal’ customers.

 This dual benefit of supplying the poor while ensuring commercial viability is frequently presented as a win–win situation: both the users in low-income neighbourhoods as well as the water utilities providing such services are believed and said to gain.
 With water utilities operating on commercial principles, the differentiation of service levels is presented as ‘a medium for progressive steps in favour of the poor and a driving force behind the necessary regulation of composite supply systems’ (Jaglin 2008, p.
 1898).
 While pro-poor services may indeed increase or improve the provision to and accessibility of water in low-income areas, our review and analysis show that it risks widening existing inequities in water access: the urban poor may have access to poorer services for which they pay more.
 If this happens, pro-poor strategies become against-poor and the assumed win–win scenario becomes a win–lose one.
 Unless the implementation of these strategies is linked to explicit concerns about the quantity, quality and affordability of the service to the poor, pro-poor services will not lead to equitable access.